The best in journalism was honored April 18, 2016, with the awarding of the Pulitzer Prize, journalism’s highest honor.

 Awards were given in 14 journalism categories.
 The public service award — which comes with a prestigious gold medal — is given to a news organization.
 All other winners receive $10,000 each.

-For breaking news reporting, the Pulitzer was awarded to The Seattle Times for its digital account of a local landslide that killed 43 people.
+For breaking news reporting, the Pulitzer was awarded to the staff of the Los Angeles Times for its coverage of the terrorist attack at a regional center in San Bernardino that killed 14 people.

 The photography images will be added to the Newseum’s permanent and traveling exhibits of Pulitzer Prize-winning photographs.
 The exhibit catalog, “The Pulitzer Prize Photographs: Capture the Moment,” showcases the photographs and reveals the stories behind them.

-Since 1917, Columbia University has recognized remarkable achievements in journalism, arts and letters, thanks to a bequest from crusading publisher Joseph Pulitzer.
-In his will, he endowed the university with $2 million for a school of journalism and “prizes or scholarships for the encouragement of public service, public morals, American literature and the advancement of education.”
+Columbia University has recognized remarkable achievements in journalism, arts and letters since 1917, thanks to a bequest from the crusading publisher.
+In his will, Pulitzer endowed the university with $2 million for a school of journalism and “prizes or scholarships for the encouragement of public service, public morals, American literature and the advancement of education.”

 For a complete list of all the winners, please visit www.pulitzer.org.

 Nikon is the exclusive sponsor of “The Pulitzer Prize Photographs Gallery”